dojo/docs/dojox/form.rst

   A new multi-file uploader that shows progress as the files are uploading

+* `dojox.form.ListInput <dojox/form/ListInput>`_

+  The ListInput widget allows you to create a list of elements.

 * `dojox.form.manager <dojox/form/manager>`_

   A package to manage complex event-driven dynamic forms